Ian Robert Millard, born in the Royal County of Berkshire, was brought up both on the border of South Oxfordshire and in Sydney, Australia.

 Ian Millard also had the opportunity of visiting the Goetheanum at Dornach, near Basel in Switzerland, the centre for the worldwide Anthroposophical Society set up by the genius Rudolf Steiner.

-Later, in his thirties and having read Law in London, he was Called to the Bar (Lincoln’s Inn), having also lived in New Jersey and New York City, U.S.A. (and qualified by exam at the Bar of the State of New York).
+Later, in his thirties and having read Law in London, he was Called to the Bar (by Lincoln’s Inn).
+He also lived intermittently (for 3 years) in New Jersey and New York City, U.S.A. (and passed the New York Bar Exam to become an Attorney and Counsellor-at-Law at the Bar of the State of New York).

 In 1996, Ian Millard accepted a six-month contract from a leading City of London law firm to go to live as its sole foreign lawyer in Almaty, Kazakhstan, involved with work in the field of oil and gas as well as that of electricity production and distribution.
-He stayed on in Almaty after that, working with one of the most prestigious American law firms.
+He stayed on in Almaty after that, working with one of the most prestigious American law firms and dealt mainly with privatization and corporate restructuring in the fields of oil and gas, electricity production and distribution, and natural resources, including mines and hydropower installations.

-In the 1998-2001 period, Ian Millard travelled, visiting and/or living in, inter alia, the USA, Egypt, the Caribbean and Turkey as well as driving through Central and Eastern Europe before countries such as Bulgaria, Romania and Hungary joined the European Union.
+In the 1998-2001 period, Ian Millard travelled, visiting and/or living in, inter alia, the USA, Egypt, the Caribbean and Turkey as well as driving through Central and Eastern Europe before Bulgaria, Romania and Hungary joined the European Union.

-In 2014, a Jewish Zionist organization made complaint about 7 (out of 155,000) tweets tweeted by Ian Millard, as a result of which he was disbarred in England in October 2016.
+In 2014, a Jewish Zionist organization made complaint about a small number (reduced on examination by the Bar Standards Board at first to 7 and then to 5 –out of 155,000!–) of tweets tweeted by Ian Millard since 2010, as a result of which he was disbarred in England in October 2016.

 Ian Millard is now determined to put forward ideas and views for a positive future society in the UK, mainland Europe and beyond.

-Ian Millard’s world view comes out of wide reading (and experience of living and working all over the world) and is composed of a synthesis of political ideologies, religions, philosophies and studies, prominent among which the ideas and ideals contained in Anthroposophy, National Socialism, pan-Europeanism and non-denominational Christianity, particularly Christic and Grail occultism.
+Ian Millard’s world view comes out of both wide reading and his experience of living and working all over the world, and is composed of a synthesis of political ideologies, religions, philosophies and studies, prominent among which are the ideas and ideals contained in Anthroposophy, National Socialism, pan-Europeanism and non-denominational Christianity, particularly Christic and Grail occultism.